 We set out to create content that would resonate with a wider audience and built our strategy around renewable energy innovations, consumer energy-saving strategies, and science and technology breakthroughs from the National Laboratories.
 We also worked to help the Department reach our audience through social media accounts — including establishing the first Secretary of Energy Twitter account.

 Our mantra was to use our digital accounts more like a normal person than a bureaucratic monolith.
-That ethos allowed us to build a stronger brand not only for the agency, but also for our secretary Ernest Moniz whose cult Internet status helped us have an effective voice to discuss bigger issues like climate change adn the Iran nuclear deal.
+That ethos allowed us to build a stronger brand not only for the agency, but also for our secretary Ernest Moniz whose cult Internet status (thanks to the hair) helped us have an effective voice to discuss bigger issues like climate change and the Iran nuclear deal.